You’re doing everything you’ve been told.

 But your readership still isn’t where you want it to be.

-And your dream of working from home, reaching financial freedom, and changing the world in the process seems to be as far away as the day you wrote your first post.
+And your dream of working and making money from home, reaching financial freedom, and changing the world in the process seems to be as far away as the day you wrote your first post.

 So what gives?

-The problem is, even though you’re getting some traffic to your blog, people aren’t subscribing to it.
+The problem is, even though you started a blog and are getting some traffic, people aren’t subscribing to it.

 And if they don’t subscribe, they don’t come back.